 Alternative Embellishment Ideas

 No cutting machine?
 No worries!
-By using classic Valentine colours or buying a patterned material(s), you can make a super cute bandana without any added embellishments.
+By using classic St. Patrick’s Day colours or buying a patterned material(s), you can make a super cute bandana without any added embellishments.
+Really easy and also doggone dapper.

 Ready made transfers and iron-ons can also make cute options, like our easy embellished no-sew heart dog bandana or monogramed initial dog bandanas.
 I actually have a little shamrock iron-on patch in my craft stash.
-Hmmm… perhaps a DIY for next year!
-If you reeeeeally want a custom iron, you can order them from online sellers (check a site like Etsy).
+Hmmm… perhaps a DIY for next year?
+If you reeeeeally want a ready to use custom iron-on, you can order them from online sellers.
+Check a site like Etsy for options.

 You can also use textile ink and stamps, fabric markers, or fabric paint to create your own unique designs, like we did for our ugly Christmas sweater dog bandana.
 Shamrock cookie cutters make great tracing templates.
 Little heart shapes are easily combined to form shamrocks or lucky four-leaf clovers.
 They’re easy shapes for making your own homemade custom stamp, too.